-Protect, conserve, and where possible appropriate, enhance:
+a; Protect, conserve, and where possible, Sustain and enhance the significance of the city's heritage assets, including:

-- a: The Outstanding Universal Value of the World Heritage Site and its setting including that part which is designated as Cotswolds Area of Outstanding Natural Beauty. - b: Listed buildings, the conservation area and their settings. - c: Archaeology, scheduled ancient monuments, historic parks and gardens. - d: Non-designated heritage assets of local interest and value. - e: d: The network of green spaces and wildlife corridors including the River Avon and Kennet and Avon Canal, Local Nature Reserves, formal and informal parks and recreational areas, trees and woodlands. - f ⊕ The biodiversity resource including species and habitats of European importance.
+- a: The Outstanding Universal Value of the City of Bath World Heritage Site and its setting including that part which is designated as Cotswolds Area of Outstanding Natural Beauty. - b: Listed buildings, the Bath conservation area and their settings. - e: Archaeology, scheduled ancient monuments, and historic parks and gardens. - d: Non-designated heritage assets of local interest and value. - b: Give great weight to conserving landscape and scenic beauty in the Cotswolds Area of Outstanding Natural Beauty - e: c:The network of green spaces and wildlife corridors including the River Avon and Kennet and Avon Canal, Local Nature Reserves, formal and informal parks and recreational areas, trees and woodlands. - f: d: The biodiversity resource including species and habitats of European importance.